KOVERcjm/go-openapi-server-template/README.md

 # Golang OpenAPI Server Template
-A backend API server template based on GoFiber, with DB connection of PostgreSQL, Redis and MongoDB.
+A backend API server template based on Gin, with DB connection of PostgreSQL, Redis and MongoDB.

-This server is built using [Golang](https://golang.org/) as programming language and [GoFiber](https://gofiber.io/) as web framework, following OpenAPI 3.0 Specification.
+This server is built using [Golang](https://golang.org/) as programming language and [Gin](https://gin-gonic.com/) as web framework, following OpenAPI 3.0 Specification.

-[Gin](https://gin-gonic.com/) version can be found in [this branch](https://github.com/KOVERcjm/go-openapi-server-template/tree/Gin_based).
+[GoFiber](https://gofiber.io/) version can be found in [this branch](https://github.com/KOVERcjm/go-openapi-server-template/tree/GoFiber_based).

 # 0 Getting started
 Install dependency and initialize DB via Docker (if not existed):